jmz527/presentations/prototypical/README.md

 | 3                    | Human          | Superclass of class Man.              |
 +----------------------+----------------+---------------------------------------+

-As you can see in classical object-oriented programming languages objects are only abstractions (i.e. all objects have an abstraction level of 1)
+In classical object-oriented programming languages objects are only abstractions (i.e. all objects have an abstraction level of 1)
 And classes are only generalizations (i.e. all classes have an abstraction level greater than 1).